FindMySchool LogoFindMySchool

 The seven-acre campus sits in Westbury-on-Trym ward, accessible by public transport and car.
 Parents should verify current transport links and parking availability before visiting.
 The school provides information on its website regarding travel arrangements and visitor access.

 Oversubscription and distance.
-With three applications per place, entry cannot be guaranteed for families not in the immediate catchment.
-The school has experienced significant growth since opening; families should verify whether their postcode aligns with realistic admission prospects before committing to relocation decisions.
+Entry cannot be guaranteed for families not in the immediate catchment.
+The school has experienced significant growth since opening; families should verify the current oversubscription criteria and whether their postcode aligns with realistic admission prospects before committing to relocation decisions.

 Sixth form scale.
 The sixth form, while well-established, remains smaller than some competitors.
 Students seeking maximum subject choice at A-level, particularly in niche subjects, may find Bristol Free School's offering adequate but more limited than larger sixth form colleges.
 Parents should examine the subject list carefully against their child's intentions.